Giorgos Seferis: Cyprus

 Seferis first visited Cyprus in November 1953.
 He immediately fell in love with the island, partly because of its resemblance, in its landscape, the mixture of populations, and in its traditions, to his childhood summer home in Skala (Urla).
-His book of poems Imerologio Katastromatos III was inspired by the island, and mostly written there–bringing to an end a period of six or seven years in which Seferis had not produced any poetry.
-Its original title Cyprus, where it was ordained for me… (a quotation from Euripides’ Helen in which Teucer states that Apollo has decreed that Cyprus shall be his home) made clear the optimistic sense of homecoming Seferis felt on discovering the island.
+His book of poems Imerologio Katastromatos III was inspired by the island, and mostly written there, bringing to an end a period of six or seven years in which Seferis had not produced any poetry.
+Its original title Cyprus, where it was ordained for me... (a quotation from Euripides' Helen in which Teucer states that Apollo has decreed that Cyprus shall be his home) made clear the optimistic sense of homecoming Seferis felt on discovering the island.
 Seferis changed the title in the 1959 edition of his poems.

 Politically, Cyprus was entangled in the dispute between the UK, Greece and Turkey over its international status.
 Over the next few years, Seferis made use of his position in the diplomatic service to strive towards a resolution of the Cyprus dispute, investing a great deal of personal effort and emotion.
 This was one of the few areas in his life in which he allowed the personal and the political to mix.
 Seferis described his political principles as "liberal and democratic [or republican]."

-The Nobel Prize
+Nobel Prize

 In 1963, Seferis was awarded the Nobel Prize for Literature "for his eminent lyrical writing, inspired by a deep feeling for the Hellenic world of culture."
+Seferis was nominated in total four times for the Nobel Prize.
+Romilly Jenkins nominated him in 1955, T.S.
+Eliot nominated him in 1961, Eyvind Johnson and Athanasius Trypanis Trypanis both nominated in 1962, and it was the 1963 nomination again by Eyvind Johnson that won him the prize.
 Seferis was the first Greek to receive the prize (followed later by Odysseas Elytis, who became a Nobel laureate in 1979).
 But in his acceptance speech, Seferis chose rather to emphasise his own humanist philosophy, concluding: "When on his way to Thebes Oedipus encountered the Sphinx, his answer to its riddle was: 'Man'.
 That simple word destroyed the monster.
 We have many monsters to destroy.
 Let us think of the answer of Oedipus."
 While Seferis has sometimes been considered a nationalist poet, his 'Hellenism' had more to do with his identifying a unifying strand of humanism in the continuity of Greek culture and literature.
 The other five finalists for the prize that year were W. H. Auden, Pablo Neruda (1971 winner), Samuel Beckett (1969 winner), Yukio Mishima and Aksel Sandemose.